lbrclbrc/my_coin/whitepaper_draft.md

 > At T = 0, they receive stolen funds and deposit them as `commit₁`;
 > By T = 3, they have already finished splitting and withdrawing inside the privacy pool; the stolen funds have left their original shape;
-> At T = 5, when `commit₁` is finally blacklisted, the useful part of the value has long gone.
+> At T = 5, when `commit₁` is finally blacklisted, the useful part of the value has long since gone.

 At this point, what remains in the blacklist is essentially an **already-spent deposit record**, which no longer imposes real constraints on the attacker.
 This is very similar to the **Maginot Line** effect: